 What is New Orleans’ Irish Channel?

 Bound by Jackson Avenue, Delachaise Street, Magazine Street and Tchoupitoulas Street, New Orleans’ Irish Channel is a quaint neighborhood named in honor of the wave of Irish immigrants who first made their way there in the 1830s.
 Then, it was known for its shotgun homes, working-class community, and the ports and breweries where many residents worked.

 Today, the Irish Channel remains a mainly residential neighborhood with a thriving brewery scene and a number of local hangouts and restaurants.

 What to do in New Orleans’ Irish Channel?

 Start your day with a hearty breakfast from Molly’s Rise and Shine.
 Their unique menu puts a modern twist on classic breakfast fare.
-Try something savory and filling like Scotty’s Collard Greens and Grits or the Grand Slam McMuffin, or opt for a lighter option and try the roasted carrot yogurt.
+Try something savory and filling like the Grand Slam McMuffin or breakfast burrito, or opt for a lighter option and try the roasted carrot yogurt.
 Whichever you choose, Molly’s is a great way to begin your day.

 Ditching breakfast but down for brunch?
 Look no further than Atchafalaya.
-You can find sweet and savory New Orleanian brunch classics likes shrimp + grits or bananas foster waffles.
-Paired with their signature Bloody Mary bar and their local live music, you’ve got yourself the makings for a perfect mid-morning brunch.
+You can find sweet and savory New Orleanian brunch classics likes shrimp + grits or chicken & waffles.
+Paired with their signature Bloody Mary bar and other specialty cocktails, you’ve got yourself the makings for a perfect mid-morning brunch.

 Whether you’re window shopping or planning to purchase, Antiques on Jackson is a fun stop to make.
 They specialize in extravagant and unique antiques and furnishings.
 Their collection is robust and awe-worthy.
-Stop by while strolling along Jackson Street.
+Stop by while strolling along Jackson Avenue.

 Named one of the 12 best Restaurants in the country by Eater, and loved by locals - Turkey and the Wolf is a must-try Irish Channel stop.
 Using fresh and local ingredients, Turkey and the Wolf creates wacky signature sandwiches and small plates perfect for a midday pick-me-up.